chadmichel/NeDLDevelopmentActivity/README.md

 ```

 Now we should have an Angular front end.
 Calling a .NET Core backend.
 Communnicating with a SQL Server data store.
 This pattern / setup is a good starting point for understanding much of modern application hosting.

+# Bonus

+If you get through the other activites, there is more to accomplish.

+* Move the connection string to configuration. https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0
+* Change the ShoppingListController to call a new service called ShoppingListAccessor.
+Move the data access to the newly created ShoppingListAccessor service.
+* Change the ShoppingListAccessor to only return shopping list items with an Id > 2.
+How do you write this query?